SFEley/crunch/README.markdown

 Otherwise, if EM _isn't_ running, the first call to `Database.connect` will start the EM reactor in a separate thread.
 Any Crunch methods that talk to a MongoDB server (and a few that don't) will run in that thread and set thread-safe attributes to indicate completion or state of readiness.
 Most of the _synchronous_ methods in Crunch simply call the asynchronous forms, then use monitors to sleep until the object's state says it's done.

 It sounds complicated, but from the end user side we've tried to keep it simple.
-This is the sanest way to build a library that has asynchronous components without forcing you to twist your entire application around the library.
+It's the sane way to build a library that has asynchronous components without forcing you to twist your entire application around the library.
 (As an aside, it's also why we didn't use Ruby 1.9 fibers instead of threads.
 It's just no good for an EM-agnostic library: to make it work properly, _your_ code would have to know when to yield or resume to the EM reactor's fiber, and then it starts to get ugly.)

 Database